normseth/ci-demo/doc/readme.md

 * How to manage and secure credentials used throughout the process?

 Other questions revolve around tool selection, and the ways an infrastructure CI pipeline may differ from application pipeline.

+This document is intended as a reference, describing the intent and finished state for various aspects of the project.
+There is an accompanying narrative document that provides much more detail about how things were implemented.

 ## Objectives